Top 10 U2 Songs

 Photo: By Jack Newton (originally posted to Flickr as U2) [CC BY-SA 2.0 (http://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons

-Formed in 1976 while at school in Dublin, U2 is an Irish rock band consisting of Bono (real name Paul Hewson, lead vocals), The Edge (real name David Evans, lead guitar), Adam Clayton (bass) and Larry Mullen Jr. (drums).
-The band was signed to Island Records a few years after forming and released their debut album Boy in 1980.
-At the turn of the decade, there was a new wave sound that was developing that fell somewhere between the punk-inspired sounds of the Sex Pistols and Ramones to the more pop oriented sound of Blondie and the Undertones.
+Formed in 1976 while at school in Dublin, U2 is an Irish rock band consisting of Bono (real name Paul Hewson, lead vocals), The Edge (real name David Evans, lead guitar), Adam Clayton (bass), and Larry Mullen Jr. (drums).
+The band was signed to Island Records a few years after forming and released its debut album, Boy, in 1980.
+At the turn of the decade, a new wave sound was developing that fell somewhere between the punk-inspired sounds of the Sex Pistols and the Ramones and the more pop-oriented sounds of Blondie and the Undertones.
 U2 did not follow the lead of that changing trend.
-The album’s opening track “I Will Follow,” was unlike anything rock fans had ever heard.
+The album’s opening track, “I Will Follow,” was unlike anything rock fans had ever heard.

 The album’s cover depicted the band members in ambiguous line art that only fed the mystery over this great new band.
 A year later the band released October.
 It was an album that showed tremendous artistic growth.
 Gone was the ambiguity as the band was clearly pictured on the album cover.
-It wasn’t until their subsequent album War (1983) that the band would really break through, earning themselves a UK number one album and introducing the political edge that their music is known for.
+It wasn’t until their subsequent album War (1983) that the band really broke through, earning a UK number one album and introducing the political edge for which their music is known.

-In recent years it has become somewhat trendy to mock the band -not helped by the disastrous decision to place their 2014 album Song’s of Innocence in every user’s iTunes library without their permission, but this is just an inevitable product of mainstream success.
-To deny the legacy of U2 is to willingly ignore the enormous contributions they have made to rock music (and culture as a whole).
+In recent years, it has become somewhat trendy to mock the band, not helped by the disastrous decision to place their 2014 album Songs of Innocence in every user’s iTunes library without their permission, but this is just an inevitable product of mainstream success.
+To deny U2’s legacy is to willingly ignore the enormous contributions they have made to rock music (and culture as a whole).
 The Edge is undeniably one of the most talented guitarists alive today, while Bono’s stunning, throaty voice leaves his rivals in the dust.
-Throughout their impressive career U2 has forged an unbelievable amount of stellar tracks and – with no sign of retirement anytime soon – let’s hope there’s more to come.
+Throughout their impressive career, U2 has crafted an unbelievable number of stellar tracks and, with no sign of retirement anytime soon, let’s hope there’s more to come.

 # 10 – Elevation

-Elevation was the third single released from 2000’s All That You Can’t Leave Behind, so it’s harsher sound was part of the band’s attempt to re-establish themselves as a more traditional rock act.
-Bizarrely, given these efforts, the track has some subtle but unmistakable hip-hop influences, especially in the track’s rhythm – apparently a reflection of Adam Clayton’s affection for the genre.
+Elevation was the third single released from 2000’s All That You Can’t Leave Behind, so its harsher sound was part of the band’s attempt to re-establish themselves as a more traditional rock act.
+Bizarrely, given these efforts, the track has subtle yet unmistakable hip-hop influences, especially in its rhythm, apparently a reflection of Adam Clayton’s affection for the genre.

 Elevation was perfectly suited to soundtrack an action movie, especially one based on a video game, thanks to its larger-than-life vocals and non-stop assault of sound.
 Non-stop, that is, except for the song’s oddly subdued bridge, which seems to come from an entirely different song.